status-im/nim-rocksdb/README.md

 ### Building Windows DLLs

-You can build RocksDb DLLs for Windows using the vcpkg toolchain which is included as a submodule in this repository.
-For example on Windows, you would do the following from the root of the repository:
+Prerequisites:
+- Windows 7 or newer
+- Git
+- Visual Studio 2015 Update 3 or greater with the English language pack

+To build RocksDB for Windows, run the following:

 ```
-git submodule update --init

-.\vendor\vcpkg\bootstrap-vcpkg.bat

-.\vendor\vcpkg\vcpkg install rocksdb[lz4,zstd]:x64-windows-release
+.\scripts\build_dlls_windows.bat
 ```

-After the build completes the built DLLs will be located in: `.\vendor\vcpkg\installed\${ROCKSDBSUB}-windows-release\bin`
+After the build completes the built RocksDB DLLs will be located in the `build` directory.

 ### Contribution